Notch proteins: Discovery

 Notch was discovered in a mutant Drosophila in March 1913 in the lab of Thomas Hunt Morgan.
 This mutant emerged after several generations of crossing out and back-crossing beaded winged flies with wild type flies and was first characterized by John S. Dexter.
 The most frequently observed phenotype in Notch mutant flies is the appearance of a concave serration at the most distal end of the wings, for which the gene is named, accompanied by the absence of marginal bristles.
 This mutant was found to be a sex-linked dominant on the X chromosome that could only be observed in heterozygous females as it was lethal in males and homozygous females.
-The first Notch allele was established in 1917 by C.W.
-Metz and C.B.
-Bridges.
+The first Notch allele was established in 1917 by Charles William Metz and Calvin Bridges.
 In the late 1930s, studies of fly embryogenesis done by Donald F. Poulson provided the first indication of Notch's role in development.
-Notch-8 mutant males exhibited a lack of the inner germ layers, the endoderm and mesoderm, that resulted in failure to undergo later morphogenesis embryonic lethality.
+Notch mutant males exhibited a lack of the inner germ layers, the endoderm and mesoderm, that resulted in failure to undergo later morphogenesis embryonic lethality.
 Later studies in early Drosophila neurogenesis provided some of the first indications of Notch's roll in cell-cell signaling, as the nervous system in Notch mutants was developed by sacrificing hypodermal cells.

 Starting in the 1980s researchers began to gain further insights into Notch function through genetic and molecular experiments.
 Genetic screens conducted in Drosophila led to the identification of several proteins that play a central role in Notch signaling, including Enhancer of split, Master mind, Delta, Suppressor of Hairless (CSL), and Serrate.
 At the same time, the Notch gene was successfully sequenced and cloned, providing insights into the molecular architecture of Notch proteins and led to identification of Notch homologs in Caenorhabditis elegans (C. elegans) and eventually in mammals.

 In the early 1990s Notch was increasingly implicated as the receptor of a previously unknown intercellular signal pathway in which the Notch intercellular domain (NICD) is transported to the nucleus where it acts as a transcription factor to directly regulate target genes.
 The release of the NICD was found to be as a result of proteolytic cleavage of the transmembrane protein through the actions of the γ-secretase complex catalytic subunit Presenilin.
 This was a significant interaction as Presenilin is implicated in the development of Alzheimer's disease.
 This and further research into the mechanism of Notch signaling led to research that would further connect Notch to a wide range of human diseases.